 The original goal for the Ford Factory was to be refitted and repurposed as a “hands-on” education/training center to nurture the imagination and prepare students for the future.
 Here, art and/or skill trades will be offered to everyone including veterans in individual and group settings.
-The Partnership is actively looking for a college or business that would be interested in creating a satellite location on our property.
+The Partnership had been actively looking for a college or business that would be interested in creating a satellite location on our property.
 However, due to the brand new parking lot design, the options for this prime corner location have increased dramatically.
 Now this national historic 2-story building with loads of character could become the ideal spot for a food & beverage destination.
 Residents that in the immediate area have been requesting a brewery or brew pub as a possibility.

-The large 32,000 square foot industrial warehouse will be decreased to 16,000 square feet in June, in order to construct one large main parking area for all 3 structures on our parcel.
+The current 32,000 square foot industrial warehouse will be decreased to 16,000 square feet in June, in order to construct one large main parking area for all 3 structures on our parcel.
 Once demolished, the goal for this Arts Warehouse is to produce a welcoming atmosphere for professional artists, aspiring artists, students, general public and shoppers for an assortment of art, including: clay, oils, watercolors, glass, tiles, fibers, wood, photography and more.
 It will be home to a wide variety of public artist studios, education spaces, a pottery workshop, visual arts gallery, black box performance area, art boutique and outdoor patios, sharing automotive history and Ford artifacts throughout.

-The eight acres south of these buildings will provide multiple areas for outdoor art innovation including sculptures & gardens that will enhance pedestrian paths and bike trails connecting to a walkable community and eventually a neighboring county.
+The eight acres south of these buildings will provide multiple areas for outdoor art innovation including sculptures & floral gardens that will enhance pedestrian paths and bike trails connecting to a walkable community and eventually a neighboring county.

 Click here for a printable Village Arts Factory flyer.